hypervel/hypervel.org/docs/docs/requests.md

 ### Request Path, Host, and Method

-The `LaravelHyperf\Http\Request` instance provides a variety of methods for examining the incoming HTTP request.
+The `Hypervel\Http\Request` instance provides a variety of methods for examining the incoming HTTP request.
 We will discuss a few of the most important methods below.

 ::: warning
-Unlike `Illuminate\Http\Request` in Laravel, `LaravelHyperf\Http\Request` doesn't extend `Symfony\Component\HttpFoundation\Request`.
-Some methods available in Laravel's Request object might not be present in Laravel Hyperf's implementation.
+Unlike `Illuminate\Http\Request` in Laravel, `Hypervel\Http\Request` doesn't extend `Symfony\Component\HttpFoundation\Request`.
+Some methods available in Laravel's Request object might not be present in Hypervel's implementation.
 :::

 #### Retrieving the Request Path